eerotal/Open-Image-Pipeline/plugindev/README.md

 the script has asked you, you can create your source files in the `src` directory and once you are ready to compile the plugin, just run `make`.
 By running `make install` too, you can automatically copy the plugin file to the Open Image Pipeline plugins directory.
+If you wan't to enable debug information generation and a memory address sanitizer while compiling, you can pass `DEBUG=1` in the make command.
+Note that you won't be able to load debug builds of plugins into the main OIP binary if the OIP binary is not a debug build too.

 #### NOTICE